 Purkal Street Shakti Samiti was started in the year 2003 by Mrs. Chinni Swamy in Dehradun.
 She had an aim to empower underprivileged village women.
 Her aim turned into reality and gradually, more than 170 women from 40 villages joined the Samiti.
 “With God’s grace, this organization had a positive impact on the lives of so many women.
 I, now, want to call it a day,” Mrs. Swamy says.

-However, the organization saw a big disruption due to coronavirus lockdown forcing the artisans to “work from home”.
+However, the organisation saw a big disruption due to coronavirus lockdown forcing the artisans to “work from home”.
 Women were finding it difficult to find a quiet corner in their homes to focus and immerse in the craft.

 All thanks to the three young designers and entrepreneurs who are associated with the artisans for over 6 years.
 Banee Batta, Aastha Giri, and Aiswarya Enolla Patri managed to revive ‘Purkal’.
 And now, the organization is back on the track with the best handwork craft for the customers.